-A few years ago, Paul Ingham, a previous manager, laid out what he called the four pillars of engineering leadership.
+A few years ago Paul Ingham, a previous manager, laid out what he called the four pillars of engineering leadership.
 They’ve stuck with me because they cut through the usual management noise.
 Leadership isn’t about hierarchy or authority.
-It’s about shaping the parts that make a team work.
-Each pillar needs the one before it.
+It’s about shaping the parts that make a team work, and each pillar needs the one before it.

 Engineering Artisanship